Skip to content

 The dimensions that compose felt-quality

-Felt-quality is the design dimension every other axis serves.
-The dimensions worth naming explicitly, because they make the abstraction concrete:
+Felt-quality is the dimension every other axis serves.
+The pieces are worth naming, because they make the abstraction concrete:

-- Motion velocity.
+• Motion velocity.
 Long, gentle transitions.
 Crossfades over snaps.
 Easing curves that decelerate into rest rather than spring.
-200–300ms for everyday transitions, 400–700ms for surfaces that the eye should follow.
+200–300ms for everyday transitions, 400–700ms for surfaces the eye should follow.
 Reduce Motion is honored from the start; motion never becomes the only affordance.

-- Layout density.
+• Layout density.
 Generous whitespace as the default.
-Compact density is a Settings opt-in for power users, not the surface defaults.
+Compact density is a Settings opt-in for power users, not the surface default.
 A reader at the smallest type size and a reader at the largest both see the same architectural calm.
 What changes is the scale, not the airiness.

-- Color and contrast.
+• Color and contrast.
 Warm palettes.
 Contrast that lands above APCA Lc≥75 without becoming clinical.
-The Late Night and Dusk themes lean toward analog warmth rather than digital sharpness.
+Late Night and Dusk lean toward analog warmth rather than digital sharpness.
 White points are nudged warm by a few hundred kelvin.
-None of this is luxury; it’s just how light behaves indoors.
+None of that is luxury; it’s just how light behaves indoors.

 Each of these is small.
 None of them is the design on its own.
-Stacked, they compose a sensation that most apps don’t even try to produce, because most apps optimize for a different metric.
+Stacked together, they compose a sensation most apps don’t try to produce, because most apps are optimizing for a different metric.

 A future control axis: mood and cadence

 In a later version, a single setting will surface what the dimensions above quietly tune in parallel: a mood/cadence axis with roughly three positions — Restful, Easy, Engaged.
 Restful slows motion further, loosens spacing, lifts contrast a hair, softens haptics.
-Engaged tightens those same dimensions slightly for the user who wants the app to keep up.
-The color theme stays orthogonal: any theme can run at any cadence.
+Engaged tightens the same dimensions slightly for the user who wants the app to keep up.
+Color theme stays orthogonal: any theme can run at any cadence.

 The hour of the day knows things

-Time of day is another quiet axis the app already respects.
+Time of day is another quiet axis the app respects.
 Morning has slightly more energy in the gradient layers.
 Late evening lowers contrast, slows transitions, softens haptics.
-The Glass Timeline already resolves a theme by time of day; the principle extends through every other surface.
-The user doesn’t see the rule.
-They feel that the app understands the hour they’re in.
+The glass timeline already resolves a theme by time of day; the principle extends through every other surface.
+You don’t see the rule.
+You feel that the app understands the hour you’re in.

-This is a small thing.
-It is also the kind of small thing that, over weeks of use, becomes the difference between an app that is with you and an app that you are in.
+A small thing.
+Also the kind of small thing that, over weeks of use, becomes the difference between an app that’s with you and an app you’re in.

 Three tests we apply

 The one-second test.
-A screenshot of any surface, viewed for one second, should not raise the viewer’s pulse.
+A screenshot of any surface, viewed for one second, shouldn’t raise the viewer’s pulse.
 If it does — even slightly — redesign.
 This catches red badges, sharp shadows, urgent color, dense headers, count-heavy chrome.
 It catches a surprising amount.

-None of these is perfect.
+None of these is perfect on its own.
 All three together produce a strong signal.

 Why this is the whole brand